 Both berries are also available frozen.
 In fact, because black raspberries have such a short growing season, you might have more luck finding them frozen — or freezing your own.

-With frozen berries, you can enjoy their flavor and health benefits any time, as their
+With frozen berries, you can enjoy their flavor and health benefits

 Although they appear very similar, black raspberries and blackberries are actually two distinct fruits.